-Brings experience of a long career in public service focused on quality of life issues for senior citizens, building bridges in diverse communities, special event, community and cultural arts program development to the Board.
+Brings experience of a long career in public service focused on quality-of-life issues for senior citizens, building bridges in diverse communities, volunteerism and special event, community and cultural arts program development to the Board.
 Has coordinated NOMA's Make Music Day site in Palisades Park for 6 years.

 I have been a member of NOMA since the organization began and am currently serving as its treasurer.
 I think it’s vital that our neighborhood has an organization that informs residents about Issues and events important to our area.
 Additionally, I am alarmed at the amount of new development coming to Santa Monica and the effect it will have on north of Montana residents, in terms of increasing traffic and reducing our quality of life.
 I would like to see NOMA focus more on development issues.

 I have lived in Santa Monica since 1988.
-I am an attorney, now retired from practice, though I still do some pro bono work, most recently in support of abortion rights.
+I am a retired attorney (inactive status.)
 Over the years, as part of my litigation practice, I have worked on protecting women’s and first amendment rights and to help ensure gender equality for girls in LA park's programs and numerous other pro bono projects.
 I have received recognition from the State Bar and the ACLU's Pro Bono Advocacy Award for my work.

 I currently serve on the NOMA board and am a two decade Santa Monica resident who has restored four homes in NOMA.
 I am saddened and concerned by outside interests' increasing stranglehold on our city which has led to excessive and unsightly development, clogged streets and dilution of our lovely city's character.
 I would like to continue the process of helping a revitalized NOMA represent our neighborhood's interests and priorities and hopefully reverse some of these unfortunate trends.

-A lifelong resident of Santa Monica, graduate of Samohi and Santa Monica College before studying at UCLA and graduating from CSUN.
-I have seen the city grow from a quiet retirement town to a large city and experienced firsthand how those changes affected residents of the area.
+A lifelong resident of Santa Monica, graduate of Samohi and Santa Monica College before studying at UCLA and graduating from CSUN, I have seen the city grow from a quiet retirement town to a large city and experienced first hand how those changes affected residents of the area.
 I strongly believe that increasing awareness of NOMA to residents is key to building a strong and effective voice for the community.
-To that end, my focus is on building resident participation during this time of tremendous growth.
+My focus is on building resident participation during this time of tremendous city growth.